zm1990s/dify-docs/en/guides/knowledge-base/integrate-knowledge-within-application.md

 # Integrating Knowledge Base within the Application

-### 1. Creating a Knowledge Base Application
+### Creating an Application Integrated with Knowledge Base

-A knowledge base can be used as external knowledge to provide precise answers to user questions through a large language model.
+A **"Knowledge Base"** can be used as an external information source to provide precise answers to user questions via LLM.
 You can associate an existing knowledge base with any [application type](https://docs.dify.ai/guides/application-orchestrate#application_type) in Dify.

 Taking a chat assistant as an example, the process is as follows:

+1. Go to **Knowledge -- Create Knowledge -- Upload file**
-1. Go to **Studio -- Create Application -- Create Chat Assistant**
+2. Go to **Studio -- Create Application -- Select Chatbot**
-2. Enter **Context Settings**, click **Add**, and select the already created knowledge base
+3. Enter **Context**, click **Add**, and select one of the knowledge base created
-3. In **Context Settings -- Parameter Settings**, configure the **Recall Strategy**
+4. In **Context Settings -- Retrieval Setting**, configure the **Retrieval Setting**
-4. Enable **Citation and Attribution** in **Add Features**
+5. Enable **Citation and Attribution** in **Add Features**
-5. In **Debug and Preview**, input user questions related to the knowledge base for debugging
+6. In **Debug and Preview**, input user questions related to the knowledge base for debugging
-6. After debugging, **Save and Publish** as an AI knowledge base Q&A application
+7. After debugging, click **Publish** button to make an AI application based on your own knowledge!

 ***

-### Connecting Knowledge Bases and Specifying Recall Modes
+### Connecting Knowledge and Setting Retrieval Mode

-In applications that utilize multiple knowledge bases, it is essential to configure the recall mode to enhance the precision of retrieved content.
-To set the recall mode for the knowledge bases, go to **Context -- Parameter Settings -- Recall Settings**.
+In applications that utilize multiple knowledge bases, it is essential to configure the retrieval mode to enhance the precision of retrieved content.
+To set the retrieval mode for the knowledge bases, navigate to **Context -- Retrieval Settings -- Rerank Setting**.

-#### N-to-1 Recall (Legacy)
+#### N-to-1 Retrieval (Legacy)

-The N-to-1 recall method operates through Function Call/ReAct, where each linked knowledge base serves as a functional tool.
-The LLM autonomously selects the most relevant knowledge base that aligns with the user's query for the search, based on the **semantic similarity between the user's question and the knowledge base description**.
+The N-to-1 retrieval method operates through Function Call/ReAct, where each linked Knowledge Base serves as a functional tool.
+The LLM autonomously selects the most relevant knowledge base that aligns with the user's query for the search, based on the **semantic similarity between the user's question and the description of knowledge base**.

 The following diagram illustrates this principle: